The right resource, at the right place, to meet the right response time

 Learn more about optimizing EMS efficiency through dynamic deployment models

 EMS1 is proud to be the Premier Media Sponsor of the Pinnacle Webinar Series.
-Jonathan Washko, MBA, FACPE, NRP, AEMD; and Bradshaw Consulting Services, Inc.’s Tony Bradshaw will present “Balancing Goals - The Value of Optimizing Efficiency Through Dynamic Deployment,” a webinar sponsored by Bradshaw Consulting Services with the assistance of Philips, ImageTrend, PriorityDispatch, Center for Patient Safety and American Ambulance Association, and Fitch & Associates, on Oct.
-20, 2020, at 1 p.m.
-CDT.
-Click here to answer a quick, 3-question survey before the webinar, and register here.
+Jonathan Washko, MBA, FACPE, NRP, AEMD; and Bradshaw Consulting Services, Inc.’s Tony Bradshaw presented “Balancing Goals - The Value of Optimizing Efficiency Through Dynamic Deployment,” a webinar sponsored by Bradshaw Consulting Services with the assistance of Philips, ImageTrend, PriorityDispatch, Center for Patient Safety and American Ambulance Association, and Fitch & Associates, on Oct.
+20, 2020.
+Watch the archived version here.

 Emergency medical services have always been a struggle among the competing interests of patients, employees and budgets; but this isn’t a zero-sum game.
 Strengthening any leg of this triple aim can facilitate growth in each of the others.
 This year has seen some extraordinary efforts by healthcare providers to improve the outcomes of patients even as their agencies have absorbed huge financial blows.
 The danger, however, in this symbiotic relationship is that if any one of these goals gets too far out of balance, the others will also suffer.